Custom Domain Names for Apps

 www.example.com, you must own it to add

-Add the wildcard domain to your app as you would with any other domain, but use the
+Add a wildcard domain to your app as you would with any other domain, but use the

 * wildcard subdomain notation.

 If one of your apps has a wildcard domain, you can still add specific subdomains of the same top-level domain (TLD) to any of your other apps.
 Specific subdomains are evaluated before wildcard domains when routing requests.

-It’s important to make sure your DNS configuration agrees with the custom domains you’ve added to Heroku.
+With wildcard domains it’s important to make sure your DNS provider configuration agrees Heroku.
 In particular, if you have configured your DNS for

 *.example.com to point to